victoriacheng15/website/docs/books/atomic-habits.md

 You also can use the environment to assist you in the process, remember to fill it with objects/contexts.

 Doing one certain thing daily and little by little, in the end, it becomes easier to do it.

+## Chapter 13

+The two-minute rule is quite interesting.
+It suggests that whenever you are faced with a new task or goal, you should try to take action on it immediately if it can be completed in **2 minutes** or less.

+The idea behind this is to keep it small, and consistent actions can add up to big results over time.
+By taking the action on tasks/goals as you think of them, you can start on the path toward achieving and completing them

+Steps:

+- Identify the tasks/goals that you are procrastinating on
+- Break them down into smaller and actionable steps that can be completed in two minutes or less
+- When you think about them, take action on it immediately by completing one of the smallest and actionable steps
+- As you complete small steps, the process is being made

+## Chapter 14

+Remembers these Laws of Behaviour change so far?

+- Make it obvious
+- Make it attractive
+- Make it easy

+To continue making `good habits`, you follow the laws above.
+Also, break them down into smaller chunks and actionable steps.
+As you complete these small and actionable steps, you are progressing toward your goals.

+To discontinue making `bad habits`, you are going to do the opposite of the laws above, make it invisible, make it unattractive, and make it difficult to do.
+A cue that triggers bad habits?
+Remove that cues.
+Associate negative feelings with these bad habits.
+Make them difficult to do.

+**Don't forget to leverage the environment that you can control to help you!**